 The most common side effect associated with Northern Lights is dry mouth, which is also a common negative effect of nearly every single cannabis strain, so this should not give you any reason to skip this particular strain.
 You may also notice dry eyes, another incredibly common side effect of cannabis.
 If you consume higher doses of Northern Lights, there is a risk of anxiety and paranoia, which is once again common among multiple strains when consumed in high doses.

-Those who use Northern Lights appreciate the earthiness in its flavor and aroma.
+Those who use Northern Lights appreciate the earthiness in its flavour and aroma.
 The prominent terpenes in the strain are herbal with peppery and citrus terpenes also making their influences known.

 Overall, the aromas of the strain are pungent with sweetness and spice.
 The aroma is also described as earthy and piney, sometimes with some light sweetness while the flavor is earthy, piney, and hashy.